Millennials are Universally More Engaged in Corporate Social Responsibility (CSR) Efforts

 Engaging Millennials, Not a “One-Size-Fits-All” Solution

-Marketers may be too quick to bucket all Millennials under the same communications and engagement strategies, but the research reveals marked nuances among age groups, gender, income and life stage.
+Marketers may be too quick to bucket all Millennials under the same communications and engagement strategies, but the research reveals marked nuances among age groups, gender, income, and life stage.
 It’s important to hyper-target specific Millennial segments with the preferred type of CSR content in the most effective communications channel with the desired call-to-action.

-Young Millennial (18-24): This enthusiastic group is unbridled in their support of CSR efforts from what they purchase to where they volunteer.
+Young Millennials (18-24): This enthusiastic group is unbridled in their support of CSR efforts from what they purchase to where they volunteer.
 This group is the most likely to factor in a company’s CSR commitments when deciding where to work and is even willing to take a pay cut to work for a responsible company: